Thomas Hutchison (politician)

-Sir Thomas Hutchison (1866 – 1925) was a Scottish landowner and politician.
+Sir Thomas Hutchison (16 December 1866 – 12 April 1925) was a Scottish landowner and politician.
 He served as Lord Provost of Edinburgh from 1921 to 1923.

-Life
+Early life

-He was born at Carlowrie House on 16 December 1866, the son of Robert Hutchison of Carlowrie and his wife, Mary Jemima Tait.
+He was born at Carlowrie Castle on 16 December 1866, the son of Robert Hutchison of Carlowrie and his wife, Mary Jemima Tait.
 His younger brother was the eminent physician Sir Robert Hutchison, independently knighted for his medical contributions.
 His namesake uncle, Thomas Hutchison, former Provost of Leith, had commissioned Carlowrie.

+Career

 He succeeded John William Chesser as Lord Provost in 1921 and was succeeded in turn by William Lowrie Sleigh in 1923.

+Personal life

 His Edinburgh address was 28 Royal Terrace on Calton Hill but he also inherited the family home of Carlowrie Castle near Kirkliston.